marepstein/user-signup-app/README.md

 # Loading Spinners

 Add loading spinners on the overall app!
 Hoped to use React Suspense - would try implement this for better user experience and performance.

-# Bugs on iphone

-Noticed some bugs on different devices e.g. background black and text blurred out on some devices but not others - would look into this!